arkency/posts/posts/2017-01-13-run-your-tests-on-production.md

 Building a dedicated infrastructure to launch all the required processes in test environment was a no-go for us at the moment because that would easily consume way too much time.
 Such an environment would also be a permanent source of **debugging why a certain thing works here and not there**.

 So we thought why don't we try running some test cases on our production app.
-Something in the direction of [syntetic monitoring](https://en.wikipedia.org/wiki/Synthetic_monitoring).
+Something in the direction of [synthetic monitoring](https://en.wikipedia.org/wiki/Synthetic_monitoring).
 Of course, we don't mean to run every single test case - that would easily be an overkill.
 We want to **cover the "critical" scenario, a typical use case**.

 1. A new user registers
 2. Browses the products page